rcw3bb/sample-llm-transformers/README.md

 ## Overview

-This project demonstrates a sample project that utilizes a Large Language Model (LLM).
-The application uses Hugging Face models.
+This project demonstrates a sample application that utilizes a Large Language Model (LLM).
+The application leverages Hugging Face models.

-This project consists of four main components:
+The project consists of four main components:

-1. **Sentiment Analysis**: A custom sentiment analysis model using the `DistilBERT` transformer model.
+1. **Sentiment Analysis**: A custom sentiment analysis model using the `DistilBERT` transformer.
-2. **Text Generation**: A text generation pipeline using the `GPT-2` model.
+2. **Text Generation**: A text generation pipeline powered by the `GPT-2` model.
-3. **Text Summarization**: A text summarization pipeline using the `T5` model.
+3. **Text Summarization**: A text summarization pipeline utilizing the `T5` model.
-4. **Question Answering**: A question answering system using the `RoBERTa` model.
+4. **Question Answering**: A question answering system based on the `RoBERTa` model.

 ## Requirements

-- Python 3.10.x
+- Python 3.10 or higher
-- Poetry

 ## Installation